auth0/limitd-redis/README.md

   ip: {
     size: 10,
     per_second: 5,
-    elevated_limits: {
+    elevated_limits: { // Optional.
+ERL configuration if needed for the bucket.
+If not defined, the bucket will not use ERL.
-      size: 100, // new bucket size. already used tokens will be deducted from current bucket content upon ERL activation.
+      size: 100, // Optional.
+New bucket size. already used tokens will be deducted from current bucket content upon ERL activation.
+Default: same as the original bucket.
-      per_second: 50, // new bucket refill rate.
-You can use all the other refill rate configurations defined above, such as per_minute, per_hour, per_interval etc.
+      per_second: 50, // Optional.
+New bucket refill rate.
+You can use all the other refill rate configurations defined above, such as per_minute, per_hour, per_interval etc. Default: same as the original bucket.
-      erl_activation_period_seconds: 300, // for how long the ERL configuration should remain active once activated.
+      erl_activation_period_seconds: 300, // Mandatory.
+For how long the ERL configuration should remain active once activated.
+No default value.
+      quota_per_calendar_month: 100, // Mandatory.
+The amount of ERL activations that can be done in a calendar month.
+Each activation will remain active during erl_activation_period_seconds.
     }
   }
 }